-If the unanalyzed wells were located within a few hundred feet, the Director would be concerned about drawdowns caused by pumping water from the proposed wells.
-Because the nearest domestic wells are a half mile away, and because of the small quantity of water proposed to be pumped, the drawdowns in wells a half mile away will not injure the domestic water right holders.
+If the unanalyzed domestic wells were located within a few hundred feet of the pumping well, the Director would be concerned about drawdowns caused by pumping water from the proposed wells.
+Because the nearest domestic wells are three-quarters of a mile away, and because of the small quantity of water proposed to be pumped, the drawdowns in wells three-quarters of a mile away will not injure the domestic water right holders.